-An Interview with the Founder and Executive Director of the Foundation for Regenerative Medicine
+An Interview with the Founder and Executive Director of the Regenerative Medicine Foundation

-Next week the Foundation for Regenerative medicine will be holding its annual World Stem Cell Summit.
-As it has for each of the past decade and a half, this year’s 16th World Stem Cell Summit (WSCS) will bring us all a step closer to solutions to health problems that had once seemed insurmountable.
-At the heart of this great event is Bernard Siegel (Bernie), Founder of the WSCS and Executive Director of the Regenerative Medicine Foundation (RMF).
+Next week the Regenerative Medicine Foundation (RMF) will be holding its annual World Stem Cell Summit.
+As it has each year for the past decade and a half, this year’s 16th World Stem Cell Summit (WSCS) will bring us all a step closer to solutions to health problems that had once seemed insurmountable.
+At the heart of this great event is Bernard Siegel (Bernie), Founder of the WSCS and Executive Director of the Regenerative Medicine Foundation.
 This year’s summit will be held virtually from June 14-18.
 Noble Capital Markets, along with Channelchek, are Platinum sponsors of the 2021 WSCS.
 This allowed me the opportunity and good fortune to be able to sit with Bernie and ask a few questions to help enhance the understanding of regenerative medicine, the World Stem Cell Summit, and Bernie Siegel himself.

 Bernie, you were an attorney; how did you did move from a non-medical background to one where you’re at the forefront and even the spokesperson for stem cell research.

 I did come into the field entirely outside of the realm of science, policy, and regulation.
 I was a practicing lawyer, but through my entire life have been interested in a lot of topics.
 I've always been a reader, and one of the topics I read a lot on is science, including the life sciences industry policy and politics.
 I came to realize this field is so different, so helpful, and so innovative - it can possibly create treatments for chronic diseases with no available cures, this resonated with me.

 The actual turning point was when I survived cancer and decided I should do what I want including only taking cases I wanted to and allow myself to pursue other ventures that I might find interesting.